2019 Annual Dinner & Meeting Speaker Bios

 Partner, Reed Smith LLP

-Austin Hirsch is a partner at Reed Smith’s Global Corporate Group.
+Austin Hirsch is a partner at Reed Smith’s Global Corporate Group whose practice encompasses all aspects of business law.
 Hirsch has been an Executive Committee member of Reed Smith and former Managing Partner of Reed Smith Chicago’s legacy firm, Sachnoff and Weaver.
-His practice encompasses all aspects of business law, including mergers and acquisitions with both financial and strategic parties, corporate and real estate finance, venture capital transactions, partnership and joint ventures, and international transactions, with special expertise in counseling significant privately owned companies, trust and wealth planning, and family offices.
 He has served as a director of various companies and as an advisor for family offices.
 Hirsch is a recipient of the Distinguished Service Award by the Chicago Bar Foundation and a Co-Chair of Lawyer Lend-A-Hand to Youth.

-Hirsch is Chair of the Board and Trustee of the Benton Foundation.
-He is Chair and President of The Selfhelp Foundation and recipient of the Selfhelp Special Service Award.
+Hirsch chairs the board of the Benton Foundation and is chair and president of The Selfhelp Foundation and recipient of the Selfhelp Special Service Award.
 Hirsch is also a member of the Board of Managers of the Chicago Bar Foundation and Chair of the Investment Committee, as well as a member of the Finance Committee of the Chicago Bar Association.
 He received a BS in accounting from the University of Illinois at Urbana-Champaign in 1970 (CPA certificate) and went on to complete his JD at Northwestern Pritzker School of Law in 1973.
-He is a director of the Bulletin's Governing Board.
+He is a member of the Executive Committee, Bulletin of the Atomic Scientists Governing Board.

 Eric Horvitz, Keynote Speaker